Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

 \subsection{Optical lattices implementation}

-Eventually the atoms have to be loaded in a 2D plane coincident with the focal plane of the QGM and pinned by the lattice geometry of choice in that plane.
-This is both for technical reasons, given the tight depth of focus of the QGM, and fundamental, given the scientific goals of the experiment.
-As a first step toward preparing a 2D sample we load the cloud into a single plane of a vertical lattice with spacing of 10$\mu$m, which we refer to as a fixed accordion (FA).
-The FA is formed by the interference of two beams at 532-nm derived from a 18W Verdi laser (Fig. \ref*{laser_systems}), propagating in the $x-z$ plane and intersecting above the QGM at an angle of 3$^\circ$ (Fig. \ref{transport_cross_section}).
-The two beams are derived from a single beam incident on a custom coated flat glass substrate positioned at 45$^\circ$ relative to the $z$-axis with a partial reflector polarization-independent coating on the front surface of 38$\%$ and a high reflective coating on the back surface.
-The high parallelism and choice of reflectivity of the substrate ensures two identical equal-power and highly parallel beams exiting horizontally (along -$x$) and 5mm apart (defined by the substrate thickness of 6.35mm).
+Eventually the atoms have to be loaded in a 2D plane coincident with the focal plane of the CAM and pinned by the lattice geometry of choice in that plane.
+This is both for technical reasons, given the tight depth of focus of the CAM, and fundamental, given the scientific goals of the experiment.
+As a first step toward preparing a 2D sample we load the cloud into a single plane of a vertical lattice with spacing of 10$~\mu$m, which we refer to as a fixed accordion (FA).
+The FA is formed by the interference of two beams at 532~nm derived from a 18-W Verdi laser (Fig.~\ref*{laser_systems}), propagating in the $x-z$ plane and intersecting above the CAM at an angle of 3$^\circ$ (Fig.~\ref{transport_cross_section}).
+The two beams are derived from a single beam incident on a custom coated flat glass substrate positioned at 45$^\circ$ relative to the $z$-axis, with a partially reflective (38$\%$) polarization-independent coating on the front surface and a high reflective coating on the back surface.
+The high parallelism and choice of reflectivity of the substrate ensures two identical equal-powered and highly parallel beams exiting horizontally (along -$x$) and 5~mm apart (defined by the substrate thickness of 6.35~mm).
 The two beams are derived from the first reflection and the first transmission of the original beam.
 About 25$\%$ of the incoming power is lost in the beam remaining after the second exit from the substrate.
-The two beams are then focused onto the focal plane of the QGM with a f=100mm aspheric lens (Asphericon, AFL25-100-U-U-355-L) and form the interference pattern along the $z$-direction.
-The interfence pattern has a Gaussian envelope with diameter $\diameter 150\mu$m along $y$-direction and $\diameter 80\mu$m along the interference pattern in the $z$-direction.
-The substrate can be moved vertically with sub-micron precision with a slip-stick actuator (PI, N-470 PiezoMike) to adjust the middle fringe of the interference pattern onto the QGM focal plane.
+The two beams are then focused onto the focal plane of the CAM with a $f=100$~mm aspheric lens (Asphericon, AFL25-100-U-U-355-L) and form the interference pattern along the $z$-direction.
+The interference pattern has a Gaussian envelope with $\diameter 150~\mu$m along $y$-direction and $\diameter 80~\mu$m along the interference pattern in the $z$-direction.
+The substrate can be moved vertically with sub-micron precision with a slip-stick actuator (PI, N-470 PiezoMike) to adjust the middle fringe of the interference pattern onto the CAM focal plane.